What to do around Chalong?

-What to Do in Chalong
+What to do in Chalong

-The 2 long piers of Chalong are where you may embark for a trip to a nearby island: Coral Island, Lone Island or Racha Island.
+The 2 long piers of Chalong are where you may embark on a trip to a nearby island: Coral Island, Lone Island or Racha Island.
 A lot of dive boats are moored here.
-The place gets very busy with buses in the morning and evening when dropping and picking up tourists.
+The place gets very busy with buses in the morning and evening when dropping off and picking up tourists.
 Parking a car is very difficult.

 Distance from Chalong Circle: 3.4 km

 Chalong Bay Rum is a small but well-known factory preparing an excellent local rum with sugar cane juice.
-You can visit the factory, try some rum tasting, enjoy their excellent and beautiful open-air tropical restaurant.
+You can visit the factory, try some rum tasting, and enjoy their excellent and beautiful open-air tropical restaurant.

 Distance from Chalong Circle: 3 km

-Wat Chalong is the most important and most impressive temple in Phuket, located 3 kilometres from Chalong circle.
+Wat Chalong is the most important and impressive temple in Phuket, located 3 kilometres from Chalong circle.

 Distance from Chalong Circle: 6.8 km

-Phuket Big Buddha is not exactly in Chalong district, but it’s such an iconic landmark visible from everywhere in the south of Phuket.
-It is quite close to the famous Wat Chalong and often combined in the tour.
+Phuket Big Buddha is not exactly in Chalong district, but it’s such an iconic landmark visible everywhere in the south of Phuket.
+It is close to the famous Wat Chalong and often combined in the tour.

 Tree Tops Elephant Reserve Phuket is a truly ethical elephant sanctuary, an immense land near a lake in the centre south of Phuket island where you can feed and walk with the elephants.